 be curious and patient

 Use your inquiring attitude to teach yourself how to read subtle signs.
-Discover for yourself what types you are looking at by comparing the emotional flavors of the pictures with those of people you know.
-If you understand the text, taste the subtle flavors of the pictures (pictures are coming, stay tuned), and then taste the real people around you, you will begin to recognize the different types.
+Feel and compare the emotional flavors of everyone you know, everyone you see on TV or in movies or videos.
+Read the pages of this site.
+Look at the pictures.
+If you understand the principles, then taste the real people around you, you will begin to recognize the different types.
+But don’t be too quick to reach a conclusion.
 The process of uncovering your own inevitable misperceptions is important, and it doesn’t work if you already know what to see.

 Don’t let someone else tell you what to see.
 Don’t accept someone else’s reading until you can see it for yourself.
 Look, listen, and taste as you interact with everyone.
 What do you feel?
 Who are these people?
 Instead of saying “she’s a four,” say “is she a four?”